DIEP flap: Natural breast tissue

-Natural fat tissue is harvested from the belly and used to replace the breast tissue removed during mastectomy.
-The breast will also gain weight and lose weight in line with the rest of the body so that both breasts will retain symmetry of size.
-Usually there is no long term follow-up surgery required in the future as may be the case with silicone implants, however patients may require a longer hospital stay at the time of the operation to monitor the flap in the immediate post-operative phase where those receiving implants can sometimes be done as a day case.
+Because the reconstructed breast consists of the patient’s own tissue, changes in body weight may affect breast volume.
+Hospital stay is typically longer than for implant-based reconstruction due to postoperative flap monitoring.

 Timing of the reconstruction

 The operation can be performed at the time of the mastectomy (immediate breast reconstruction) or at a later time point (delayed breast reconstruction).
 Reasons to delay the operation include: surgeon preference, patient preference, advanced tumor requiring radiation therapy and/or chemotherapy, or because of a complication with an immediate breast reconstruction.
 The DIEP flap, because it can restore both the surface area and volume of a breast, is ideal for both immediate and delayed breast reconstruction.

 Recovery

 Recovery from a DIEP flap happens in stages.
 Most patients leave the hospital in approximately 4 days, feel capable of doing most activities on their own after 3–4 weeks, and have no surgical restrictions by 6–8 weeks.
 Most patients are able to return to normal activities in 3–4 months.